mvt-project/mvt/docs/ios/records.md

 This JSON file is created by mvt-ios' `ChromeHistory` module.
 The module extracts records from a SQLite database located at */private/var/mobile/Containers/Data/Application/\*/Library/Application Support/Google/Chrome/Default/History*, which contains a history of URL visits.

 If indicators a provided through the command-line, they are checked against the visited URL.
 Any matches are stored in *chrome_history_detected.json*.

 ---

+### `configuration_profiles.json`

+!!! info "Availability"
+    Backup: :material-check:
+    Full filesystem dump: :material-close:

+This JSON file is created by mvt-ios' `ConfigurationProfiles` module.
+The module extracts details about iOS configuration profiles that have been installed on the device.
+These should include both default iOS as well as third-party profiles.

+---